Ted Laurent

-Farell Ted Laurent (born January 1, 1988) is a Canadian football defensive lineman for Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Farell Ted Laurent (born January 1, 1988) is a Canadian former professional football defensive lineman who played in the Canadian Football League (CFL) for the Edmonton Eskimos and Hamilton Tiger-Cats.

 College career

 Laurent played college football for the Ole Miss Rebels.

 Professional career

 Edmonton Eskimos

-Laurent was drafted in the second round in the 2011 CFL supplemental draft, costing the Edmonton Eskimos a second round draft choice in the 2012 CFL Draft.
+Laurent was drafted in the second round in the 2011 CFL supplemental draft, costing the Edmonton Eskimos a second round draft choice in the 2012 CFL draft.
 He signed with the team on June 2, 2011.
 In three seasons with the Eskimos, he played in 48 games where he recorded 65 defensive tackles, 11 sacks, and one force fumble.
 He became a free agent upon the expiry of his contract on February 11, 2014.

 Hamilton Tiger-Cats

 On June 1, 2014, Laurent signed with the Hamilton Tiger-Cats.
 In his first season with his new team, he had 22 defensive tackles, nine sacks, and one forced fumble.
 He was awarded the Lew Hayman Trophy in 2014 for being the most outstanding Canadian player in the East Division.
+He announced his retirement on May 12, 2024.